ip-tools/python-epo-ops-client/README.md

 * IndividualQuotaPerHourExceeded
 * RegisteredQuotaPerWeekExceeded

+Again, it's up to you to parse the response and decide what to do.

-Currently the Client only knows how to issue the following services:
+Currently the Client only knows how to issue request for the following
+services:

 * /published-data/search (search)
 * /published-data (retrieval)